miguelgfierro/publications/bibtex/README.md

 We are going to need pandoc to transform between formats, a bibtex file with the information of the publications and [citation style language file](http://citationstyles.org/).

 The first step is to [install pandoc](http://pandoc.org/installing.html).
+The version I used is 1.19.2.1.
+The installation files for Linux, Mac and Windows can be found [here](https://github.com/jgm/pandoc/releases/tag/1.19.2.1).

 You need your cites in bibtex format.
 [Here](gonzalez-fierro2014thesis.bib) you have an example.